ZaikoARG/ZaikoARG/README.md

 ### Hi there 👋

-Hi, I'm ZaikoARG and I'm a Software Developer 💻
+Hi, I'm ZaikoARG and I'm a Pentester and Software Developer 💻
 <br />
 <br />
 <br />